scosco/learn-bigquery/misc/learning-path.md

    - flatten to hit scope
    - understand when to do what: flatten vs. sub-query (applicable to all arrays) - build a case
    - run sub-queries on `hits.customDimensions` (2 ways: 1. from hits scope and 2. from session scope)
+ - ### master promotion scope
+   - understand meta-field `promotionActionInfo` - build a case
+   - run sub-queries on `promotion` from `hits`
+   - run sub-queries on `promotion` from session scope
  - ### master product scope
    - understand meta-infos from `hits` scope: `ecommerceAction` and `transaction` - build a case each
    - understand main metrics: products, qty products, price, revenue, build cases and explain them